-- Where you live in Australia.
+- Whether you reside in Australia.
 Important factors to determine this include your intention, family and business/employment ties, social and living arrangements, maintenance and location of assets.

-- Where you are considered ‘domiciled’ or permanently residing in Australia, then you will be an Australian tax resident unless the ATO is satisfied that their ‘permanent place of abode’ is outside Australia.
-‘Permanent’ generally means two years or more, but factors such a whether a home is established overseas and the connections maintained in Australia are also relevant.
+- Where you are considered ‘domiciled’ or permanently residing in Australia, then you will be an Australian tax resident unless the ATO is satisfied that your ‘permanent place of abode’ is outside Australia.
+‘Permanent’ generally means two years or more, but factors such as whether a home is established overseas and the connections maintained in Australia are also relevant.

 - Physical presence in Australia for 183 days or more in a tax year generally triggers Australian tax residency

 - Membership of a specific Commonwealth superannuation scheme or spouse/child of such a person.